okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 If the request quota isn't set, Bob or Alice would have the ability to make the request enough times that the entire org bucket would hit rate limits that would affect the entire org.

-#### Client-based isolation for users accessing /oauth2/v1/authorize from a NAT IP
+#### Client-based isolation for users accessing OAuth 2.0 /authorize from a NAT IP

 Alice, Bob, and Lisa all work from the same office.
 Since they access Okta through a Network Address Translation (NAT) IP from their office network, everyone shares the same IP address.
 When they make the authorize request to `https://company.okta.com/oauth2/v1/default/authorize?clientId=portal123`, the client-based rate limit framework creates a unique per minute request quota from the combination of every user's IP address, OAuth 2.0 client ID of the application, and the device identifier set by Okta in each user's browser.